Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Automation isn't new, but how we define it is evolving quickly.

-First came rule-based scripting and task bots, then Robotic Process Automation (RPA): software that mimics repetitive human actions like form-filling, invoice routing, or spreadsheet reconciliation.
-RPA is great at doing the same thing over and over, flawlessly.
+First came rule-based scripting and task bots, then Robotic Process Automation (RPA): software that mimics repetitive human actions, such as form-filling, invoice routing, and spreadsheet reconciliation.
+RPA excels at doing the same thing over and over flawlessly.
 That is, until something unexpected breaks it.
-It’s brittle by nature, built for stability, not agility.
+It's brittle by nature, built for stability rather than agility.

 Then came AI-powered automation, offering smarter workflows through pattern recognition, basic predictions, and some decision support.
 This was a step forward, especially for structured data tasks.
 But these systems still rely on predefined flows and require frequent human oversight when things go off-script.

 Enter Agentic Process Automation, a more adaptive, intelligent approach built for dynamic business environments.
-Powered by software agents, APA doesn’t just follow instructions; it pursues goals.
-Agents can interpret intent, adjust to changing inputs, and decide the best course of action, all in real time.
+Powered by software agents, APA doesn't just follow instructions; it pursues goals.
+Agents can interpret intent, adjust to changing inputs, and perform autonomous decision-making to determine the best course of action in real time.

 Here's a quick comparison: